Gecko Gods: Platforms and Performance on PC, PS5, and Switch

 Screenshot from Gecko Gods

-• Resolution or render scale: This is the first setting to cut on modest hardware, because it usually gives the cleanest performance gain.
-If the game offers a lower internal render resolution, use that before stripping every other setting.
+• Resolution or render scale: the first thing to cut on modest hardware.
+Lower the internal render resolution before stripping every other setting.

-• Frame cap and V-Sync: If you see uneven pacing, a stable cap can feel better than a fluctuating uncapped output.
-Smooth 30 can be preferable to unstable 40s or 50s in a slow exploration game.
+• Frame cap and V-Sync: if pacing is uneven, a stable cap feels better than a fluctuating uncapped output.
+Smooth 30 beats wobbly 40s.

-• Shadow quality and post-processing: If those toggles are available, they are usually the next most efficient cuts.
-They matter less to puzzle readability than keeping movement stable.
+• Shadow quality and post-processing: the next most efficient cuts.
+They matter less to puzzle readability than stable movement.

 FinalBoss // Gear